 Just to introduce myself, I have travelled nearly all my life: I was born in Thailand, and then from there, I have been to over 49 countries, working or exploring.
 Various life events come along the way, which either lock you down to a place for a while - like businesses that you start up that get too big, with staff that need you every day (on the old model).

 I am a founder of the Facebook group "Retreats and Top Nomad Houses & Events".
 I love the new and the challenge of it.
-I’m currently working on my Coliving Provence project based from my estate in Provence France.
-I am also the founding member and President of Coliving Hub (www.colivinghub.co) which is a NGO, not for profit, created to promote Coliving around the globe.
-It's members are the most active and successful Coliving spaces and is rapidly expanding throughout the world.
+I’m currently working on my Living Provence project based on my estate in Provence, France.
+I was also the founding member and President of Coliving Hub (www.colivinghub.co) an NGO, not for profit, created to promote Coliving around the globe.
+Its members are the most active and successful Coliving spaces, and it is rapidly expanding throughout the world.

 I have been semi-retired since the age of 37, I won't tell you my current age as that's my concern, but I mix with all sorts of people from late 20's to 70's.

-I have worked in Formula One (hospitality for six years), one of my companies was a major provider in International Direct Marketing in English serving Blue Chip companies and Global Finance Corporations.
+I have worked in Formula One (hospitality for six years), and one of my companies was a major provider in International Direct Marketing in English, serving Blue Chip companies and Global Finance Corporations.
 At the time, the company was a cutting-edge developer.
-I didn't like the idea of spam so I dropped that.
+I didn't like the idea of spam, so I dropped that.

-I am "dyslexic" which is why I tend to think differently than everybody else, always coming backwards from the end point to the start instead of the way most people think.
-I look at my dyslexic nature as sometimes challenging but actually like a real great gift.
+I am "dyslexic", which is why I tend to think differently than everybody else, always coming backwards from the endpoint to the start instead of the way most people think.
+I look at my dyslexic nature as sometimes challenging but actually like a really great gift.